By Len Pardue

-Overview: The convenience of these spots plus the good birds they offer make them good quick stops at most any season.
+Overview: Easy to get to, two N.C.
+54 impoundments offer woods, ponds, marsh, limited parking.
+The convenience of these spots plus the good birds they offer make them good quick stops at most any season.

 Getting there: Exit I-40 at N.C.
 54 southeast of Chapel Hill.
 To reach the Little Creek impoundment, go west approximately one mile.
 Look for a pull-off and gate on the right.
 Getting to a second eastern-most gate requires you to exit N.C.
 54 onto an access road, follow that road west to its end, then turn right.
 The gate is a short distance ahead on the left.
 To reach the New Hope Creek impoundment, head east from I-40.
-The nearest gate lies on the left a short distance east of the bridge over the interstate.
-A second gate lies approximately one mile east of I-40.
-Parking is scarce at the gates situated on N.C.
-54, and traffic moves briskly.
+The nearest (western) gate lies on the left a short distance east of the bridge over the interstate.
+A second (eastern) gate lies approximately one mile east of I-40.
+Parking is scarce when the gates are closed (open only during duck seasons), and traffic moves briskly.

 Where to go: Gravel paths (maintenance roads, really) lead to the floodgates on the dams that create the impoundments.
 An agile birder can climb the fences that close off the dams and proceed to the far side, but many of us will find that either too strenuous or too risky.
 A sewer easement leads through woods east and north from the New Hope impoundment.
 Woods adjacent to both impoundments are open to anyone willing to bushwhack through possible brambles, poison ivy and mud.
 If you bushwhack, be sure to stay inside the orange blazes that mark the extent of Corp of Engineers land.
 Also, use caution during hunting season.